 The Administration Panel is accessible through the Collaboratory Manager - select the three horizontal lines on the Collaboratory's top navigation and select Administration.

-Internal Content displays all content that is internal to your institution, including Courses, Units, Members, and Strategic Programs/Initiatives.
+Internal Content displays all content that is internal to your institution, including Courses, Units, Members, and Programs/Initiatives.

 External Content displays all content that is external to your institution, including Community Organizations and Institutional Partners.